lucataco/cog-xtts-v2/README.md

 Run predictions:

     cog predict -i text="Hi there, I'm your new voice clone.
-Try your best to upload quality audio" -i speaker_wav=@female.wav
+Try your best to upload quality audio" -i speaker=@female.wav

 ## Example: